GoogleCloudPlatform/community/tutorials/building-flask-api-with-cloud-firestore-and-deploying-to-cloud-run.md

 ---

-In this tutorial, you build a CRUD (create, read, update, delete) API to manage to-do lists using Flask (a microframework for Python), Cloud Firestore (a flexible, scalable database for mobile, web, and server development from Firebase), and deploy the API to  [Cloud Run](https://cloud.google.com/run/) (a serverless environment to run containers on Google Cloud Platform).
+In this tutorial, you build a CRUD (create, read, update, delete) API to manage to-do lists using Flask (a microframework for Python) and Cloud Firestore (a flexible, scalable database for mobile, web, and server development from Firebase), and you deploy the API to [Cloud Run](https://cloud.google.com/run/) (a serverless environment to run containers on Google Cloud Platform).

 [Cloud Firestore](https://firebase.google.com/docs/firestore) stores data as collections of documents, it also features richer, faster queries and scales further than the  [Realtime Database](https://firebase.google.com/docs/database).
 You would be able to manage *Todo List* documents of varying fields via the API.

 # Requirements